flarebyte/document_slot_bubblegum/DECISIONS.md

     -   The layout strictly adheres to two columns for primary and secondary content or a single column when secondary is absent.
 Additional layouts are not supported.

+## Attached documents

+In a Dart/Flutter application, you need a system to represent and manage content relationships where a document (owner) can attach another document (child) or a list of documents.
+Each child document is identified by a locator consisting of a type and a unique ID, potentially secured with a hashing mechanism for validity.
+The system must support complex relationships, metadata for the relationships, and provide efficient rendering solutions for attached documents while maintaining reference integrity during operations like deletions.

+### Use Cases

+1.  **Simple Reference Management**

+    -   Attach a child document to an owner document by locator (e.g., a recipe attaches a nutritional guide).
+    -   Detach a document and ensure the integrity of the remaining references.

+2.  **Aggregation vs Composition**

+    -   Aggregate documents used across multiple owners (e.g., terms and conditions referenced by various policies).
+    -   Compose documents specific to a single owner (e.g., a project’s task list).

+3.  **Complex Relationship Attributes**

+    -   Represent relationships with metadata (e.g., 200g butter in a recipe, where "200g" is attached to the relationship).
+    -   Support different types of verbs for relationships (e.g., "contains," "related to").

+4.  **Rendering**

+    -   Render attached documents using the same format as the owner when feasible.
+    -   Support bespoke rendering mechanisms for complex documents.

+5.  **Preview Management**

+    -   Provide simple previews (e.g., labels, short labels for buttons).
+    -   Offer rich previews (e.g., image or media previews).
+    -   Support asynchronous server-side generation of image previews in various formats.

+6.  **Efficiency**

+    -   Balance UX and performance by avoiding frequent re-rendering (e.g., not updating previews for every character typed).
+    -   Ensure that the application remains performant even when handling numerous attachments.

+7.  **Deletion and Integrity**

+    -   Handle deletion of owner documents while ensuring reference integrity for shared child documents.
+    -   Provide mechanisms to clean up unused references or orphaned child documents.

+8.  **Extensibility**
+    -   Accommodate business-specific needs for previews (e.g., deciding preview types based on document type or user role).
+    -   Scale the system for diverse document types and relationships.

+### Edge Cases

+-   Attaching a non-existent document should fail gracefully.
+-   A document referenced by multiple owners should not be deleted unless all references are removed.
+-   Complex relationships where metadata changes (e.g., quantity in a recipe) should not affect the child document’s core content.
+-   Simultaneous updates to a document by multiple owners should not result in inconsistent state.
+-   Previews that fail to generate asynchronously (e.g., server issues) should fall back to default states.

+### Limits and Non-Goals

+-   **Browser-Based Prompts**: Representing attached content as browser-based prompts is out of scope due to current technical constraints.
+-   **Rendering Overhead**: The system will not support real-time re-rendering of attached documents on every user input.
+-   **Preview Storage**: Long-term storage or management of generated previews on the client side is not a focus; this should be server-driven.
+-   **Complex Query Engines**: Building a query engine for traversing complex document relationships is not part of this scope.